Interes-Group/Roman-Kasl--Bang-lite/README.md

 ## Game preparation

 The game can be played by 2-4 players.
-Each player starts with 4 cards from the deck and starts with 4 lives.
+Each sk.stuba.fei.uim.oop.player starts with 4 sk.stuba.fei.uim.oop.cards from the deck and starts with 4 lives.
 The upper number of lives is not limited.

 ## The course of the game

 Players play sequentially in a row.
-Each player's turn is divided into 3 parts:
+Each sk.stuba.fei.uim.oop.player's turn is divided into 3 parts:
-* 1. Drawing cards - at the beginning of his turn, the given player draws 2 cards from the deck.
-If he has blue cards (Prison, Dynamite) in front of him, their effect is excecuted as first.
+* 1. Drawing sk.stuba.fei.uim.oop.cards - at the beginning of his turn, the given sk.stuba.fei.uim.oop.player draws 2 sk.stuba.fei.uim.oop.cards from the deck.
+If he has blue sk.stuba.fei.uim.oop.cards (Prison, Dynamite) in front of him, their effect is excecuted as first.
-* 2. Playing cards - the player can play any number of cards during his turn, but he does not have to play any.
-During the move, however, the rule must be fulfilled that only one copy of each card can lie in front of the player (Example: If you already have a Barrel in front of you, you cannot place another one in front of you).
+* 2. Playing sk.stuba.fei.uim.oop.cards - the sk.stuba.fei.uim.oop.player can play any number of sk.stuba.fei.uim.oop.cards during his turn, but he does not have to play any.
+During the move, however, the rule must be fulfilled that only one copy of each card can lie in front of the sk.stuba.fei.uim.oop.player (Example: If you already have a Barrel in front of you, you cannot place another one in front of you).
-* 3. Discarding excess cards - a player can only have as many cards in his hand as he has lives at the end of his turn.
+* 3. Discarding excess sk.stuba.fei.uim.oop.cards - a sk.stuba.fei.uim.oop.player can only have as many sk.stuba.fei.uim.oop.cards in his hand as he has lives at the end of his turn.

 ## Killing an opponent

-If any of the players die, they must return all the cards from their hand and from the table in front of them and put them in the discard pile.
-If a player is killed by another player, you can come up with a reward for the player who did kill (For example, he draws 2 cards, this task is optional).
+If any of the players die, they must return all the sk.stuba.fei.uim.oop.cards from their hand and from the table in front of them and put them in the discard pile.
+If a sk.stuba.fei.uim.oop.player is killed by another sk.stuba.fei.uim.oop.player, you can come up with a reward for the sk.stuba.fei.uim.oop.player who did kill (For example, he draws 2 sk.stuba.fei.uim.oop.cards, this task is optional).

-## Explanation of individual cards
+## Explanation of individual sk.stuba.fei.uim.oop.cards

 #### Bang and Missed

-Bang cards are the main way to reduce the health of your opponents.
-In our simplified version of the game, you can play an unlimited number of these cards during your turn.
+Bang sk.stuba.fei.uim.oop.cards are the main way to reduce the health of your opponents.
+In our simplified version of the game, you can play an unlimited number of these sk.stuba.fei.uim.oop.cards during your turn.

 If you are a target of a Bang card, you can immediately play a card Missed to discard the effect of the Bang card, if you don't have one, you lose a life.
 If you lose all lives, you are out of the game.